-1 INRIA, Nancy, France, 2 Université de Lorraine, Nancy, France, firstname.lastname@loria.fr
+Mohamed Tlig†, Olivier Buffet†, Olivier Simonin†

+Université de Lorraine† / INRIA

+Nancy, France

+Email: firstname.lastname@loria.fr

-Abstract.
-In the context of transportation of goods, autonomous vehicles are considered today as a solution for large platforms.
-We are interested in managing unexpected events, like failure of a vehicle or presence of obstacles on the road, as they can generate global phenomena and complex traffic congestions (such as traffic jams).
-We explore solutions to avoid such undesirable emergent behaviors by studying local rules for coordinating agents (vehicles).
-We focus on managing space sharing conflicts at the local level, i.e. between the involved vehicles.
-We consider a generic scenario where two queues of vehicles share a single lane.
-We propose a model of the network as well as the agents, and simple coordination rules that only involve the two vehicles at the front of each queue.
+Abstract-In real-world multi-agent systems, as in the context of the automatic transportation of goods, autonomous vehicles can face unexpected events like the failure of a vehicle, the presence of obstacles on the road, etc. Such events can generate first local congestions, and then, if they persist, global phenomena and complex traffic congestions (such as traffic jams).
+We want to manage space sharing conflicts at the local level, when they appear, to allow a quick (real-time) regulation, i.e., without requiring to re-plan the routes of all involved agents.
+Our approach relies on reactive coordination between vehicles using simple interactions between neighboring agents, using perceptions and little or no communication.
+We consider in particular a scenario where two queues of vehicles share a single lane, describing the model of the network as well as the agents, and proposing simple coordination rules that only involve the two vehicles at the front of each queue.
 We then conduct experiments that allow the analysis and the comparison of the proposed self-regulation rules.
-We show that the alternating strategy commonly used by drivers can be easily improved to minimize the delay of the different vehicles.

-Keywords: Traffic optimization, Multi-Agent Systems, Reactive Coordination, Space Conflict Resolution, Autonomous Vehicles
+Index Terms-Multi-Agent Systems; Reactive Coordination; Space Conflict Resolution; Autonomous Vehicles; Traffic Regulation; Traffic Simulation